paulbrowne-irl/Outlook_Task_Sync/readme.md

 # Sync Outlook Tasks with Excel

-Synchronize Outlook Tasks folder with an Excel file
+Synchronize Outlook Tasks folder with an Excel file.
 ## Why would I want to do this?

+[GTD (Getting things done)](https://en.wikipedia.org/wiki/Getting_Things_Done) and other time / task / personal productivity approaches underline the importance of a Single Todo List, not your email inbox, that is easy to add to and is accessible anywhere.

 1) More power than microsoft todo
 2) onedrive, bulk edit in excel